Continued from Previous Page.

 The coming of the railroad also brought a momentary bit of fame to the area in 1894 when United States Marshal Joseph P. Rankin captured a camp of "Coxeyites" who had stolen a train at Montpelier.
 In the early 1890's Jacob S. Coxey began a movement demanding that the federal government provide jobs for all and dissolve the Pinkerton Agency.
 Pinkertons were frequently used by large corporations to end labor strife.
 The culmination of Coxey's movement was to be a march on the capital and the Executive Mansion in Washington.
 Supported by, among others, the Knights of Labor, an expected 10,000 coming from all over the United States were to converge on the District of Columbia.
 In Montpelier, Idaho, Coxeyites, disparing of missing the festivities when the Union Pacific refused transportation, stole a train and proceeded eastward into Wyoming towards Green River on the stolen train, ignoring red signals.
 At Cokeville, the contingent was surprised by Rankin, arrested and transported to Green River where they were confined in empty boxcars.
 Some attempted escape by setting the cars alight.
 The fires were, however, extinquished before the Coxeyites could immolate themselves.
 In the end, however, Coxey arrived in Washington not with an army of 10,000, but with a mere 500 and was arrested for trespass.

 The 1880 census for Cokeville reflects only seven families living in Cokeville along with a hired hand and a grocer.
-By the time of the above photo, the town had begun to grow and had five saloons, a Mormon meeting house, a bank, hotel, and restuarant.
+By 1911, the town had begun to grow and had five saloons, a Mormon meeting house, the State Bank of Cokeville, The Stoner-Haggerty Hotel. the Wyman Hotel, and restuarant and a Cosgriff Store.>/p>